researchsoft/website/content/people/30-steering-committee.md

 **Lou Woodley**, Director, Center for Scientific Collaboration and Community Engagement, UK

 <p>&nbsp;</p>
-An open call for Steering Committee members occurred in 2020 to add new members.
-Previous Steering Committee members:
+The most recent open call for Steering Committee members occurred in 2023 and members will be announced soon.
+Before that the latest open call occurred in 2020.
+Below are listed the previous Steering Committee members:
 <p>&nbsp;</p>

 **Tania Allard**, Co-Director, Quansight, UK (2021)